HVAC Filter Replacement | How Often Do You REALLY Need to Change Your HVAC Filter?

 2. The size of your house

 If you live in a “smaller home”, your air conditioners and furnaces are required to pump less air for the same amount of temperature change, which could mean fewer filter changes.
-However, the smaller the appliance used to cool the small space often come with smaller filters, therefore you may need to change the filter as often as a filter in a larger home.
+However, the smaller the appliance used to cool the small space often comes with smaller filters, therefore you may need to change the filter as often as a filter in a larger home.

 3. The air quality in your home

-Your air filter’s and furnace filter’s replacement cycle is also affected by the air outside and within your home.
+Your air filter and furnace filter’s replacement cycle is also affected by the air outside and within your home.
 If you have poor air quality outside or pets inside, you’ll need to replace your air filter more frequently.

 How to Tell When You Need to Change Your HVAC Air Filter

-All of the air that circulates through your HVAC system, to either heat or cool your home, will eventually pass through the air filter.
+All of the air that circulates through your HVAC system, to either heat or cools your home, will eventually pass through the air filter.
 This is why it is so VERY important to keep your air filters clean and change them regularly.
 Dirty, clogged air filters can:

 • Cause HVAC system malfunctions and equipment damage.